cogscides/vscode-export-dir2file/README.md

 - Use the "Select Files to Export" command for more granular control over which files are included.
 - Regularly update your ignore and include files as your project structure changes.
-- Use explicit filenames in quotes (e.g., `"extension.ts"`) in the include file to ensure specific files are always included.
+- Use explicit filenames in quotes (e.g., `"extension.ts"`) in the include file to ensure only specific files are included.
 - Experiment with the `removeComments` option to reduce the size of your exported file.
 - Use the "Export only active tabs" feature for quick exports of your current work.
 - Global ignore rules can be set in VSCode settings, which apply to all projects.